 BAFE manage and maintain a Scheme called BAFE SP203-1 which covers Fire Detection and Fire Alarm Systems.
 This Scheme exists to deliver quality, independent evidence that providers are competent to deliver design, installation, commissioning and/or maintenance fire detection and fire alarm system services.

-The BAFE SP203-1 Scheme is modular, meaning a company can gain Third Party Certification in one or more of these fire detection and alarm system service skills that they deliver.
-Many BAFE SP203-1 Registered Companies hold all these modules, but it is important to check this when looking for a fire detection and fire alarm system service provider to act with due diligence.
+The BAFE SP203-1 Scheme is modular, meaning an organisation can achieve Third-Party Certification in one or more modules that they deliver (Design, Installation, Commissioning, and/or Maintenance).
+Many BAFE SP203-1 Registered Organisations hold all these modules, but it is important to check this when looking for a fire detection and fire alarm system organisation to act with due diligence.